Muscular Strength: A GCSE PE Deep Dive

 -

-Individualization: Training programs should be tailored to the individual's needs, goals, and capabilities.
+Individualization: Training programs should be built for the individual's needs, goals, and capabilities.

 -

-Variety: Incorporating a variety of exercises and training methods prevents plateaus and reduces the risk of overuse injuries.
+Variety: Incorporating a variety of exercises and training methods prevents plateaus and reduces the risk of overuse injuries Easy to understand, harder to ignore..

 -